vladmihalcea/flexy-pool/README.md

 2. Use it in production to configure the connection pool size
 3. Write a testimonial of your FlexyPool usage

-**For the moment, there are two testimonials, so the next three ones will win a free copy of my book.**
+**For the moment, there are three testimonials, so the next two will win a free copy of my book.**

 ### Who uses FlexyPool